awxlong/machine_learning_projects_ucl/README.md

 - biomedical_imaging/
   - diffussion_mri and Figures-dmri.pdf
     - report with associated figures on fitting linear models to brain diffussion MRI data yielding insight into the brain's structure
+    - for more information on methods, please watch https://www.youtube.com/watch?v=VyZfhkyKFNQ